Skip to main content

 Age limits and checks

-• Having parents as decision makers
+• Having parents as main decision-makers

-• Staged access to different platforms by age
+• Staged access by age

 Two round talk and idea bubbles